 What is the River Pools Everflo Plumbing System?

-Everflo plumbing is River Pool unique method of plumbing fiberglass pools that allows us to give a five year warranty against leaks in the plumbing or fittings in the pool shell.
+Everflo plumbing is River Pools' unique method of plumbing fiberglass pools that allows us to give a 5-year warranty against leaks in the plumbing or fittings in the pool shell.

 Ever Flo Plumbing consists of:

-All Plumbing is pressure tested to insure they are leak free
+- All plumbing is pressure-tested to ensure they are leak free

 Why do you pre-plumb your pools?